simwrapper/simwrapper.github.io/docs/ref-tiles.md

 ### Add icons to the tile

 There are three ways to add icons.
-When adding images, these three options are also checked in this order:
+When adding icons, these three options are also checked in this order:

-1. **Custom Images:** To add your own images, the file must be in the same directory and the relative path (including extension) must be specified in the .csv file.
+1. **Custom Icons:** To add your own icons, the file must be in the same directory and the relative path (including extension) must be specified in the .csv file.

 2. **Predefined Icons:** See [Predefined Icons](###predefined-icons).
 For adding only the name (without extension) must be specified.